Kuree/kratos/docs/generator.rst

 Expressions
 -----------

-Whenever we perform some arithmetic ot logic operator on port/variables, we implicitly create an expression.
+Whenever we perform some arithmetic or logic operator on port/variables, we implicitly create an expression.
 An expression can be assigned to a port or a variable.
 It can also be composed together to form more complex expressions.